Taliban widow finds hope in Christ

 On that day, she realised she could only find safety for her family by escaping.

-Along with many others fleeing hostility in their home countries, she chose to risk her family’s life by putting them all in the hands of rough smugglers on an inflatable raft.
+Along with many others fleeing hostility in their home countries, she chose to risk her family’s lives by putting them all in the hands of rough smugglers on an inflatable raft.
 Jammed in a tiny raft with many others seeking the same fate, Aadab fled her war-torn home with her children to seek a better life.

 When Aadab arrived in Greece, the smugglers immediately demanded payment, though she had no money.